#TAXalert

 Partial tax non-residents must declare 50% of their Box 2 & Box 3 income attributed to their spouses

-According to the new Dutch Tax Administration ruling—mandatory for all Tax Inspectors (KG2022:0521, dated 17 October 2025)—partial non-residents (“partieel buitenlands belastingplichtigen”) benefiting from the 30% ruling who opt for specific resident treatment in their income tax return must allocate 50% of their joint Box 2 and Box 3 income, such as dividends and savings, to their tax-resident fiscal partner (without a 30% ruling/pnr status).
+According to the new Dutch Tax Administration ruling—mandatory for all Tax Inspectors (KG2022:0521, dated 17 October 2025, further - "Opinion")—partial non-residents (“partieel buitenlands belastingplichtigen”) benefiting from the 30% ruling who opt for specific resident treatment in their income tax return must allocate 50% of their joint Box 2 and Box 3 income, such as dividends and savings, to their tax-resident fiscal partner (without a 30% ruling/pnr status).
 This policy applies retrospectively to all years in which the “attribution to partner with a 30% ruling” could have been used.

 This marks a clear break from long-standing practice dating back to 2013.
 The 2013 Decision of the State Secretary of Finance (DGB 2013/70M) was often read as allowing spouses to allocate all Box 2 and Box 3 assets to the partner with the 30%-ruling, effectively removing them from Dutch tax.
 Practitioners relied on this view, supported by informal confirmations from the Tax Administration and even written rulings.
 Less than two years ago, we ourselves received a ruling stating that “as long as the partner has the 30%-ruling, the foreign property of the other partner does not need to be declared.”
-The new policy (KG2022:0521, October 2025) overturns that interpretation: the 50% share of the joint Box 2/3 assets of the other partner must be declared / subject to income tax.
+The new policy Opinion (KG2022:0521, October 2025) overturns that interpretation: the 50% share of the joint Box 2/3 assets of the other partner must be declared / subject to income tax.

 ...Prepare for Tax Policy Shift